score-p/scorep_plugin_apapi/README.md

-#apapi
+# apapi

-This is a asynchronous plugin for sampling papi performance counters.
+This is an asynchronous plugin for sampling PAPI performance counters.

-##Compilation and Installation
+## Compilation and Installation

-###Prerequisites
+### Prerequisites

 To compile this plugin, you need: